selimanac/defold-daabbcc/README.md

 ## Notes

 - Performance is really depend on CPU load.
-I manage to get 60fps with 4800 sprite on my desktop.
-But this doesn't mean that you can use 4800 sprites on mobile platforms.
-You have to do your own test on your target platforms.